Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 Tulane Stats and Trends

-- Tulane has two wins against the spread in four games this season.
+- So far this season Tulane has two wins against the spread.

-- The Green Wave have been favored by 4 points or more once this season and covered the spread.

-- Tulane's games this year have hit the over on three of four set point totals (75%).

-- Tulane is 2-0 against the spread and 1-1 overall in games when it puts up more than 29.8 points.
+- When Tulane scores more than 29.8 points, it is 2-0 against the spread and 1-1 overall.

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.